Shiperoid/b4/readme.md

 ## License

 This project is provided for educational purposes.
 Users are responsible for compliance with applicable laws and regulations.

-**Use Cases:**

-- Bypassing internet censorship in restricted regions
-- Protecting privacy from network surveillance
-- Research and education on network protocols

-**Not Intended For:**

-- Illegal activities
-- Unauthorized network access
-- Violation of terms of service

 The authors are not responsible for misuse of this software.